Awards & Honours

 Read the complete portrait of Fanny Orlhac

-In 2018, this program is 20 years old.
+In 2018, the L’Oréal-UNESCO For Women in Science programme is 20 years old.
 Since its inception, more than 3100 women scientists have been recognized and highlighted, and 3 international award winners have received a Nobel Prize.
 The objective of the L'Oréal-UNESCO Programme for Women in Science is to promote and support young doctoral and post-doctoral students at a pivotal moment in their professional careers.